JUB-Yoush/personal-site/src/routes/blog/honning-innovating.md

 thats *every mechanic* in the game

 It did take the geniuses who came up with rs to later then not only come up with the idea for ika conceptually.
-Anyone can go "let's make a color swapping shooter", but coming up with every single specific mechanic in ika around the concept of a color swapping game that lend themselves to the design of:
+Anyone can go "let's make a color swapping shooter", but coming up with every single specific mechanic in ika that complements and revolves around the concept of a color swapping game is (resolve sentence):

-- Enemies sending return fire obviously allows you to gain charge through killing enemies, but more subtly it also makes you think before shooting, as shooting a same color enemy then swapping will cause you to get hit by the bullets you had gotten sent out.
+- Same color enemies sending return fire obviously allows you to gain charge through killing enemies, but more subtly it also makes you think before shooting, as shooting a same color enemy then swapping will cause you to get hit by the bullets you had them create.
 - Dealing double damage to opposite color enemies greatly increases risk/reward, as you cannot absorb their shots.
-- the charge missles is much more powerful than your standard shot, so thinking about how you'll absorb bullets to get the charge, and when to release it, are factors in thinking about positioning and about what color to be.
+- The charge missles is much more powerful than your standard shot, so thinking about how you'll absorb bullets to get the charge, and when to release it, are factors in thinking about positioning and about what color to be.
 - the comboing system is the most elegant addition, and is an interesting point of comparison from this to rs. in rs, combing is also well designed and thought out and fun, but it is arbitrary. enemies are 1 of 3 colors for the sake of comboing, it's just one seperate system in a game full of seperate systems that all come together. ika ties combing directly into it's central mechanic of colors. enemies aren't black or white to be combo'ed, they're black and white because that's what the entire game is about, comboing is simply a natural extension of the existing color system. (that and the devs thought having you ignore 2/3rds of the enemies on the screen for your score felt bad)
 - Colors and comboing alo help with making how you route your kills across a stage tremendously important, to try and maintain a combo throughout the stage.
 People sometimes call Ikaruga a puzzle game, because of the way you need to figure out the "perfect" way to go though each level.

 Ikaruga on the surface might appear to be quite similar to other shmups, I thought so as well when drafting up this post.
 But through a more nuanced understanding you realize that most of the similarities between these games were surface level.

+Ikaruga isn't just "double the number of bullets on the screen and make half of them a different color", having the player be able to essentially switch between two different states of bullet location at any time means that the way you prepare bullet patterns fundamentally changes.
+You can't really take patterns and enemies from rs and throw them in ikaruga and expect it to work.

 "Ikaruga is a innovating on shmups while rs is honning in on shmups" but Ikaruga in it's innovating ends up becoming radically different comapred to other shmups.
 It's far more methodical, more puzzle-esque, it's not about reacting to enemy patterns in quick sucsession, it's about solving the many puzzles the game throws at you involving spread patterns, return fire, combo routing, and when to switch.

-Ikaruga isn't just "double the number of bullets on the screen and make half of them a different color", having the player be able to essentially switch between two different states of bullet location at any time means that the way you prepare bullet patterns fundamentally changes.
-You can't really take patterns and enemies from rs and throw them in ikaruga and expect it to work.

 Ikaruga is a game who's design is based solely around one idea or mechanic. rs by comparison is much less focused and is simply really hecking well put together dispite having nothing to frame itself around, no north star, it just balls.